– General Information –

-Seidel’s love of games and gift for competition were ignited as a child.
+Seidel’s love of games and his competitive nature were ignited as a child.
 So much so that when he was 12 years old, he even appeared on the TV game show “To Tell the Truth” (no longer airing).
-As a college student in the 70s, Seidel started playing backgammon, and as soon as he realized his potential, he dropped out of school and began to play professionally.
+As a college student in the 70’s, Seidel started playing backgammon, and as soon as he realized his potential, he dropped out of school and began to play professionally.

-However, as the gaming life begin to wear him down, he decided to transition to a more traditional 9-5 job with a regular schedule and steady paycheck.
+However, as the gaming life began to wear him down, he decided to transition to a more traditional 9-5 job with a regular schedule and steady paycheck.
 So, he became a stockbroker in 1985.
 This short-lived move ended in 1987, when the stock market crash caused many stock brokers to lose their jobs, Seidel included.
-As the economy crashed and those steady 9-5 jobs became hard to find, Seidel went back to playing at the Mayfair, but this time he turned to poker instead of backgammon, and, as it turns out, he was quite the natural.
+As the economy crashed and those steady 9-5 jobs became hard to find, Seidel went back to playing at the Mayfair.
+However, this time he turned to poker instead of backgammon, and, as it turns out, he was quite the natural.

 Indeed, he was so good at the Mayfair cash games that a few of the regulars took notice.
 They invited him to join them at the 1988 WSOP in Las Vegas.
-Even though they had to cover most of his buy-in for the the $10k Main Event, it turned out to be well worth it when Seidel finished as the runner-up to Johnny Chan, the back-to-back defending champion.
-Following that WSOP, Seidel returned to New York, went back to work on Wall Street, and continued playing at local tournament tables.
+Even though they had to cover most of his buy-in for the $10k Main Event, it turned out to be well worth it when Seidel finished as the runner-up to Johnny Chan, the back-to-back defending champion.
+Following that WSOP, Seidel returned to New York, went back to work on Wall Street, and continued playing in the local tournament scene.

 → World Series of Poker ←

 Few players have achieved greater WSOP success than Seidel.
-Doyle Brunson, Johnny Moss, Phil Hellmuth Jr., and Chan are the only players who currently hold more bracelets than him; while Johnny Moss has him tied in bracelets.
+Doyle Brunson, Phil Hellmuth Jr., Phil Ivey, and Chan are the only players who currently hold more bracelets than him; while Johnny Moss has him tied in bracelets.

-Thus far, he has eight WSOP bracelets and 35 final tables in his WSOP career.
-Additionally, he’s currently second in WSOP cashes with 94 in-the-money finishes.
-He won one bracelet a year at the World Series for three years in a row (1992-1994), he claimed WSOP bracelets in side events.
+Thus far, he has nine WSOP bracelets and 36 final tables in his WSOP career.
+Additionally, he’s currently 17th in WSOP cashes with 130 in-the-money finishes.
+He won one bracelet a year at the World Series for three years in a row (1992-1994).